Emmotes/ic_spoilers/docs/halsin.md

 > 3+ Harmony stacks: Nurturing: The effect of Nature's Revival is increased by 20% for each Harmony stack he has, stacking additively.
 > 5+ Harmony stacks: Hurrying: The effect of Call To Action is increased by 50%.
 > 7+ Harmony stacks: Recharging: When a Champion uses an Ultimate Attack, it recharges with 10% of the cooldown already done.
-> 9+ Harmony stacks: Growing: Increase the base value of Archdruid of Emerald Grove by 400%.
+> 9+ Harmony stacks: Growing: Increases the base value of Archdruid of Emerald Grove by 400%.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>